Energy-Saving Myths That Don’t Actually Lower Your Bills

 This one won’t move the needle.

-Most modern chargers draw negligible power when nothing is connected—often pennies per year.
+Most modern chargers draw very little power when nothing is connected—often pennies per year.

 Reality: As for saving money, focus on bigger energy users instead.
 However, daily unplugging may extend the life of your charges and possibly reduce the risk of fire, according to some experts.